MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/publish/verify-microsoft-edge-program.md

 #### Suggestions

-For verification proof, you may submit a screenshot of the website showing name, address, contact information, and domain of the organization.
+For verification proof, you may submit a screenshot of the website showing the name, address, contact information, and domain of the organization.

 If employment verification is rejected, or if the domain of the registered email isn't the same as the employer's public domain, you must provide documentation ***confirming your email domain is under the ownership of your employer***, in the form of: